zenml-io/zenml/docs/book/component-gallery/container-registries/aws.md

 ### Infrastructure Deployment

-An AWS ECR Container Registry can be deployed using our MLOps Stack Recipe directly from the CLI and without the need to go through a separate workflow involving stack recipes:
+An AWS ECR Container Registry can be deployed directly from the ZenML CLI:

 ```shell
 zenml container-registry deploy ecr_container_registry --flavor=aws ...